AIHubCentral/docs/assets/Realtime Voice Changer/Local/Tg-Develop's W-Okada Fork.md

 - Click on `+` on the left sidebar Model Selector menu.
 - Only RVC models will work.
 If you have a gpt-sovits one or any other, they will not work.
+- Upload the Model File (`.pth`, `.safetensors`, `.onnx`) or a **`.zip` file containing the model and index**.
-- Upload the Model File (.pth, .safetensors, .onnx), give it a Name (this is currently bugged, no matter what name you give it, it will always use the actual model's name), and Select between Hubert_Base/ContentVec & SPIN for the Embedder Type
+- Give it a Name (this is currently bugged, no matter what name you give it, it will always use the actual model's name).
+- Select between Hubert_Base/ContentVec & SPIN for the Embedder Type.
-- Optionally Upload the Index File (.index), this controls the Trained Model Accent.
+- If you didn't upload a zip, optionally Upload the Index File (.index), this controls the Trained Model Accent.
 - Optionally Upload a Thumbnail Image.
 - Optionally check "Select model after upload", to automatically select it after it gets uploaded.